-Ever wondered what everything at a traditional Hindu Gujarati wedding means?
-I asked Keshal Patel to explain the traditions of her Hindu Gujarati wedding based on her own wedding to Rahul Patel.
-Based on the diversity of wedding types in Gujarat, this is based on Keshal’s own wedding.
-Please note that traditions differ to each family and religion, this is solely based on a Gujarati Hindu wedding.
+Ever wondered what everything at Gujarati weddings mean?
+I asked Keshal Patel to explain the traditions of a Gujarati wedding based on her own wedding to Rahul Patel.
+Check out the explanation and photographs below!

 Engagement (Chanlo Matli)